 “Imagine a hill with blades of grass, and on top of each blade is a crystal,” explains Dr. Cherian.
 “Together, these crystals form an interconnected matrix.
 Whenever the blades of grass move, so do the crystals.”

-The blades of glass represent cilia, hair-like processes that are attached to tiny nerves in your inner ear.
+The blades of grass represent cilia, hair-like processes that are attached to tiny nerves in your inner ear.
 When the crystals move, it stimulates the nerves to fire, which tells the brain your head is moving.

 This crystal matrix serves as a reliable motion-sensing map — until crystals break free, drifting into one of the ear’s three semicircular “balance” canals, and create havoc.